mvcss/mvcss.github.com/source/styleguide/numbers-game.md

 ## The Numbers Game

 As much as possible, we prefer sticking to relative units in a predictable scale.
 Base values are typically stored in Settings (which we’ll cover in Foundation) and derived from that point on.
-For purposes of efficiency and standardization, you’ll defining number values less often than usual in MVCSS.
+For purposes of efficiency and standardization, you’ll define number values less often than usual in MVCSS.

 ### Approach